diku-dk/futhark-array16/README.md

 header files, so this process is non-invasive and does not require superuser permissions.

+The Thrust programs are by default compiled with `-arch=sm_35`, which requires at least a 700-series GeForcce GPU.
+If you have an older GPU, you will need to modify the `ARCHFLAG` variable in `Makefile`.
+For example, if you have a 600-series GPU, you should change the flag to `-arch=sm_30`.

 Unfortunately, the scripts will not always notice if a benchmark has failed to run - it will merely move on to the next (and even fail to print a newline, leading to a rather conspicious run-on line).
 If you